jeffreykegler/old_kollos/misc/leo.md

-I am far from 100% sure these resources will be enough to do the job -- but a number of folks have expressed interest in them, so it's better to put them out there and enalbe them to make the attempt.
+I am far from 100% sure these resources will be enough to do the job -- but a number of folks have expressed interest in them, so it's better to put them out there and enable them to make the attempt.

 +  In the Grune & Jacobs parsing textbook, it's discussed on pp.
 224-226 of the 2nd edition.
 There are mentions on pages 548 and 582.